DozyXYZ/InformationSecurityAutumn2023/h1_First_Steps.md

 ## Summarize Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains (Hutchins E., Cloppert M. & Amin R.)

+Traditional defense tools (like intrusion detection and anti-virus) focus on vulnerability risk.
+Conventional incident response assumes a successful intrusion.
+Evolving goals and sophistication of cyber intrusions have made these methods inadequate for specific actors.

+A new threat class, known as "Advanced Persistent Threat" (APT), involves skilled adversaries conducting long-term intrusions for sensitive information.
+APTs use advanced tools to bypass traditional network defenses.

+Knowledge about these threats enables an intelligence feedback loop, helping defenders gain an information advantage and reducing adversary success chances over time.
+An intrusion "kill chain" model outlines intrusion phases, mapping adversary indicators to defender actions.
+Recognizing patterns linking intrusions forms the basis of intelligence-driven computer network defense (CND).
+This approach reduces the likelihood of adversary success, guides defense investments, and provides performance metrics.

+An intelligence-based model is crucial due to the evolving nature of advanced persistent threats, addressing both vulnerability and threat components of risk.